-20% of all income in connection with KRKA Ultra Challenge goes to charity for diabetes.
-In this case, we will support both Type 1 Diabetes Research & our own Family Diabetes Sport Camp initiative.
+20% of all revenue in connection with KRKA Ultra Challenge goes to charity for diabetes.
+In this case, we will support both Type 1 Diabetes Research & our own Diabetes Sport Camp initiative.

 - 40% of the money we raise through our initiative KRKA Ultra Challenge will go directly to The Swedish Child Diabetes Foundation, which supports research on type 1 diabetes